External Parasites in Dogs and Cats

 We have dipped our share of dogs and cats over the years to get rid of external parasites and have never figured out a way to enjoy it.
-We have always had as much dip on ourselves as the dogs or cats!
-The good thing is people like to take you fishing afterwards as the mosquitoes don’t bother you!
-The bad thing is insecticidal dips affect your nervous system especially with repeated use.
+We always end up with as much dip on ourselves as the dogs or cats!
+The good thing is people like to take you fishing afterwards as the mosquitoes don’t bother you.
+The bad thing is insecticidal dips affect your nervous system, especially with repeated use.

 Before going further, there is a place for dipping.
 Lime Sulfur Dip

 is a great treatment for kittens and puppies with skin issues we can’t resolve.
 Lime sulfur is an old natural treatment that is safe for your nervous system and won't create issues later in life.
 Skin infections, fungal problems, and mange are all improved by lime sulfur dipping.
 Be aware, it smells like rotten eggs, but the odor dissipates quickly.

 Demodectic mange, also known as follicular mange or red mange, occurs when mites suddenly multiply beyond what the dog can tolerate.
 This skin disease is caused by the mite, Demodex canis

 .
 Demodex is common in many species of animals.
 Some have suggested that it is a normal inhabitant of the skin.
 No matter what, if your dog is showing signs, you need to treat and eliminate if possible.